Railways in Melbourne: Land boom lines

 The 1870s and 1880s were a time of great growth and prosperity in Melbourne.
-Land speculation companies were formed, to buy up outer suburban land cheaply, and to agitate for suburban railways to be built or extended to serve these land holdings and increase land values.
-By 1880 the "Land Boom" was in full swing in Victoria, with the passing of the Railway Construction Act 1884, later known as the Octopus Act for the 66 lines across the state that were authorised in it.
+Land speculation companies were formed, to buy up outer suburban land cheaply, and to agitate for suburban railways to be built or extended to serve those land holdings and increase land values.
+By 1880, the "Land Boom" was in full swing in Victoria, re-elected in the passing of the Railway Construction Act 1884, later known as the Octopus Act, which authorised the building of 66 railway lines throughout the state.

 The Frankston line began with the opening of a line from Caulfield to Mordialloc in 1881, reaching the terminus in 1882.
 A second new suburban railway line was opened from Spencer Street Station to Coburg in 1884, and extended to Somerton in 1889, meeting the main line from Spencer Street to Wodonga.
 Land developers opened a private railway from Newport to Altona in 1888, but it was closed in 1890, due to lack of demand.

 The line from Hawthorn was extended, to Camberwell in 1882, Lilydale in 1883, and Healesville in 1889.
 In addition, a branch line (now known as the Belgrave line) was opened from Ringwood to Upper Ferntree Gully in 1889.
 A short branch two station was also opened from Hawthorn to Kew in 1887.
 The Brighton Beach line was also extended to Sandringham in 1887.

-In 1888, railways came to the north eastern suburbs with the opening of the Inner Circle line from Spencer Street station via Royal Park station to what is now Victoria Park station, and then on to Heidelberg.
+In 1888, railways came to the northeastern suburbs with the opening of the Inner Circle line from Spencer Street station via Royal Park station to what is now Victoria Park station, and then on to Heidelberg.
 A branch was also opened off the Inner Circle in Fitzroy North, to Epping and Whittlesea in 1888 and 1889.
 Trains between Spencer Street and Heidelberg reversed at Victoria Park until a link was opened between Victoria Park and Princes Bridge in 1901.